Free-Floating Planets, Survivor Planets, Captured Planets and Binary Planets from Stellar Flybys: Numerical results: Fiducial Runs

 \subsection{Property of Single-Surviving-Planet (SSP) Systems}

 After a stellar flyby, one of the planets in the original two-planet system may be ejected and become a FFP, or be captured by the flyby.
 This will result in some single-surviving-planet (SSP) systems.
 We first analyze such an SSP according to whether it is the original inner planet or the outer planet.
+Note that these two systems are formed in different ways (inner planet ejection and outer planet ejection), so the scaling discussed above does not apply here.
 Then, considering that we cannot know, in real observations, whether an SSP is originally an inner or outer planet, we also analyze the orbital parameters of all SSP systems, regardless of whether the SSP is originally the inner planet or the outer planet.

-Fig.~\ref{Single planet system orbital parameter} shows the semi-major axis and eccentricity distributions of SSPs.
+The top row in Fig.~\ref{Figs: Single planet system orbital parameter} shows the semi-major axis and eccentricity distributions of SSPs.
 When one planet is ejected by the flyby, the orbital parameters of the SSP can be significantly affected.
-From Fig.~\ref{Single planet SMA} we see that the inner survivor has its semi-major axis strongly peaked at $0.7a_2$, corresponding to its original value.
+From the top left panel in Fig.~\ref{Figs: Single planet system orbital parameter} we see that the inner survivor has its semi-major axis strongly peaked at $0.7a_2$, corresponding to its original value.
 The outer survivor's semi-major axis also peaks at $0.7a_2$, with a broad distribution.
-In general, this is an inward migration of the semi-major axes of the SSPs, consistent with the finding of \citep{Rodet2021ApJ} (see their Fig.~3).
+In general, this is an inward migration of the semi-major axes of the SSPs, consistent with the finding of \citet{Rodet2021ApJ} (see their Fig.~3).

-For the eccentricity, we see from Fig.~\ref{Single planet e} that while many outer survivors have large $e$'s peak (close to unity), the inner survivors have their $e$'s peak around 0.45.
-We note that the distributions shown in Fig.~\ref{Single planet e} are the results of flybys with many $\tilde q$ values.
+For the eccentricity, we see from the top right panel in Fig.~\ref{Figs: Single planet system orbital parameter} that while many outer survivors have large $e$'s peak (close to unity), the inner survivors have their $e$'s peak around 0.45.
+We note that the distributions shown in the top right panel in Fig.~\ref{Figs: Single planet system orbital parameter} are the results of flybys with many $\tilde q$ values.
 The eccentricity distribution of SSPs is very different for different $\tilde q$: as $\tilde q$ decreases from 2 to 0.1, the peak of eccentricity slowly increases from 0 to 1, and the dispersion of the distribution also gradually increases [see Appendix \ref{Appendix:q} for a detailed analysis; see also Fig.~3 in \citep{Rodet2021ApJ}].